 The District of Columbia has six tax categories that fall under the general sales and use tax.
 The retail sales tax rate of 6 percent is imposed on all tangible personal property sold or rented at retail in the District and on certain selected services.
 Grocery-type foods, prescription and non-prescription drugs, and professional services such as consulting, engineering, legal, and physician services, are among the items exempt from the sales tax.
 Construction materials and business purchases of public utility services are among those included.
-The Tax Revision Commission Implementation Amendment Act of 2014 (BSA Subtitle (VII) (B)) expanded the sales tax base to include some services not taxed in the District of Columba.
+The Tax Revision Commission Implementation Amendment Act of 2014 (BSA Subtitle (VII) (B)) expanded the sales tax base to include some services not previously taxed in the District of Columba.
 These include bottled water delivery services and other direct selling establishments, carpet and upholstery cleaning services, fitness and recreational sports centers, and other personal care services such as tanning, car washes, bowling centers and billiard parlors.
 The other rate categories apply to goods and services as indicated below.

-The FY 2020 Budget Support Act of 2019, effective October 1, 2019 exempts sales of diapers and incontinence products from the retail sales tax.
-Additionally, the Act amends the definition of soft drinks to only exclude any beverages that are 100 percent fruit or vegetable juice or are at least 50 percent milk, including soy, rice, or similar milk substitutes and increases the general gross receipts tax on sales of soft drinks to 8 percent from 6 percent.
+The FY19 Budget Support Act of 2018, effective October 1, 2018, exempted feminine hygiene products from the retail sales tax, while the FY 2020 Budget Support Act of 2019, effective October 1, 2019, exempts sales of diapers and incontinence products.
+Additionally, the Act (of 2019) amends the definition of soft drinks to only exclude any beverages that are 100 percent fruit or vegetable juice or are at least 50 percent milk, including soy, rice, or similar milk substitutes and increases the general gross receipts tax on sales of soft drinks to 8 percent from 6 percent.

 The use tax is imposed at the same rate on property sold or purchased outside the District and then brought into the District to be used, stored, or consumed.
 Vendors who are subject to the jurisdiction of the District are required to collect and pay the sales or use tax.
 When the vendor is not subject to the jurisdiction of the District, or when the purchaser brings the property into the District, the purchaser is required to pay the tax.
-Beginning January 1, 2019, remote vendors selling goods (including digital) will be required to collect tax from DC purchasers and in April 2019 marketplace facilitators will be required to collect tax from all its hosted vendor transactions with DC purchasers.
+Beginning January 1, 2019, remote vendors selling goods (including digital) were required to collect tax from DC purchasers and in April 2019 marketplace facilitators were required to collect tax from all its hosted vendor transactions with DC purchasers.

 ITEMS 2020 SALES TAX RATE Retail rate for sales of certain tangible personal property and selected services; food or 6.0% drinks sold in vending machines Medical marijuana 6.0% Soft drinks.
-A "soft drink" is defined as a beverage with a natural or artificial sweetener that contains less than 100% juice; or a beverage that is less than 50% milk, 8.0% soy or other milk substitutes; or coffee, coffee substitutes, cocoa, or tea.
-Prepared meals for immediate consumption, restaurant meals, liquor prepared for 10.0% immediate consumption on the premises, and prepaid telephone cards, Off-premises alcohol, rental vehicles, tickets sold for games and events at the ballpark, 10.25% merchandise sold at the baseball stadium, tickets sold for games and events at the Capital One Center and merchandise sold at the Capital One Center Hotels (transient accommodations) 14.95% Parking motor vehicles in commercial lots 18.0%
+8.0% Prepared meals for immediate consumption, restaurant meals, liquor prepared for 10.0% immediate consumption on the premises, and prepaid telephone cards, Off-premises alcohol, rental vehicles, tickets sold for games and events at the ballpark, 10.25% merchandise sold at the baseball stadium, tickets sold for games and events at the Capital One Center and merchandise sold at the Capital One Center Hotels (transient accommodations) 14.95% Parking motor vehicles in commercial lots 18.0%

-Source: "DC Tax Facts 2020."
+Source: "DC Tax Facts 2021."
 Government of DC, Office of the Chief Financial Officer, Office of Revenue Analysis, p.
-33.
+36.